 We’ve really neglected the garden thus far, but that hasn’t stopped it from doing its gorgeous thing.
 It’s in dire need of weeding, raking, and pruning, but it’ll be a while yet before we can tackle all the chores.
 Still it’s so wonderful to see all the life going on.
 And I am really looking forward to May when we sow our zinnia seeds.

 * * *

 My granny hexie obsession has increased a million-fold.
 I’m hooking two different granny hex throws at this point, and this is the latest: Midsummer Carnival.
-She’s growing slowly, as I alternate between it and Coney Island.
+She’s growing slowly, as I alternate between it and Beside the Seaside.
 (I’ll share more on that one next time; I love its salty seaside vibe.)
 Needless to say, this project feeds my passion for color.
 After winter I wanted something very intense, very pretty, but not brash.
 It’s easy to get over-excited and toss in every color; The palette is actually quite controlled here, without getting boring.
 Every ten or so hexies, I pause and weave in ends.
 (I’m definitely going to appreciate that once it’s all finished and I don’t have a few thousand ends to weave in!)